EgbieAndersonUku1/job_diary/README.md

 This is my primary reason for creating this web application which enables me to track my outgoings by keeping a record of all the different locations that I have worked.
 This includes the pay, future jobs, etc. By including a web interface this adds abstraction and encapulsation and allow me to access jobs by their attributes e.g. by title, pay, months while hiding the unecssary details.

 I have used CDN bootstrap to give it a more polish interface.
 This also means it needs access to the internet in order to render the graphics the way it was intended.

+## This was program was never intended to be run on appengine or online.
+I wrote this program to be run on a loopback address.
+I wrote jobtracker an ancestor to be run googleappengine.

 ## Run program